Xenon Racer

-Xenon Racer is a racing video game developed by Italian developer 3DClouds and published by Soedesco for Microsoft Windows, PlayStation 4, Nintendo Switch, and Xbox One.
+Xenon Racer is a racing video game developed by the Italian developer 3DClouds and published by Soedesco for Microsoft Windows, PlayStation 4, Nintendo Switch, and Xbox One.
 It was released on 26 March 2019.

 Gameplay

 Xenon Racer is a racing game set in the year 2030.
 Players race along courses in seven different world locations using vehicles which, according to the game, have been known to be the last cars with wheels, as the cars have been replaced by flying vehicles.

 Development

 Early in the game's development, the game had been compared to other racing titles, such as F-Zero, Wipeout, and Fast RMX.

 In February 2019, Soedesco announced a partnership with Canadian record label Monstercat to bring some of the label's music library into the game.

 Reception

 The PlayStation 4 version of Xenon Racer received "mixed or average" reviews, according to review aggregator Metacritic.